 Usually, even when I try to make the same recipe twice, I end up with a different version of some kind, and the following pizza is one of the examples for this habit.
 The original post from last year, included toppings such as fresh mozzarella cheese and Andouille sausage, along with peppers, onions and oyster mushrooms.

-However, as I’ve found wonderful goat milk Feta cheese in the market, the first change I’ve made was to use it instead of the mozzarella.
+However, as I’ve found some wonderful goat milk Feta cheese in the market, the first change I’ve made was to use it, instead of the mozzarella.
 Once I’ve done that, it made sense to go with more Mediterranean flavors, so I’ve added cured black olives instead of the sausage, and once the pizza was ready, I topped it with a handful of arugula leaves.

 Obviously, the result was quite different than the original, but very good on its own right.

 I plan to make this recipe again, exactly the same, but somehow I feel that the next version will also turn out a bit different…

 To make the recipe easier to follow, instead of sending you to the original post, I’ve copied the original recipe and photos here, and only changed the topping ingredients to the ones I’ve used here.

 As you can see, the basic recipe goes a long way.
 Feel free to improvise according to your liking.